Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 Based on this data, the approximate theoretical battery life would be:

-* Battery life for the traction servo and the HUSKYLENS camera (8.4 V and 2,600 mA): approximately 2,5 hours.
+* Battery life for the traction servo and the HUSKYLENS camera (8.4 V and 2,600 mAh): approximately 2,5 hours.
-* Battery life for the Raspberry Pi Pico 2 board, TFmini-S sensor, and mini servos (4.2 V and 5,200 mA): approximately 12 hours.
+* Battery life for the Raspberry Pi Pico 2 board, TFmini-S sensor, and mini servos (4.2 V and 5,200 mAh): approximately 12 hours.

 This means we need to be careful with the batteries for the 360° servo and the HUSKYLENS module, as they may fail due to a lack of power.